 - No. 5 best college city in America, according to WalletHub.com

 - No. 1 among “Cities on the Rise” by Nerdwallet.com

 Gainesville is only a short drive from a number of state parks and nature activities, including hiking and exploring natural springs.
 The beach is only a one-and-a-half hour drive from Gainesville as well, making for a great weekend getaway.
-Click here for more information on Gainesville and its environs.
+Click here for more information on Gainesville.

 See our Events Calendar pages for more information.

 See our Life at UF Law pages for more about the community.